-Every digital upgrade that helps businesses function today was once a tedious process waiting to be made better.
-That reality defines the Digital Transformation Champion category, presented annually by the National Entrepreneurship Honors (NEH) to recognize individuals who have fundamentally redefined how systems operate within Nigeria’s enterprise and infrastructure space.
+Every business innovation that helps startups function today was once a tedious process waiting to be made better.
+That reality defines the Technology Entrepreneurial Leadership category, presented annually by the National Entrepreneurship Honors (NEH) to recognize individuals who have fundamentally redefined how systems operate within Nigeria’s enterprise and tech space.

-The award is not about headlines or capital raised.
-It is about execution that holds up under pressure; honoring leaders whose contributions translate into better systems, clearer workflows, and stronger foundations for commerce and coordination.
+The award is about execution that holds up under pressure; honoring leaders whose contributions translate into better systems, clearer workflows, and stronger foundations for commerce and coordination.
 These recipients think in architecture, not just applications.
 They prioritize purpose over trends and build for the context most others avoid: infrastructure gaps, inconsistent access, and operational fragmentation.

-Winners are selected through an intensive, multi-phase review process carried out by independent evaluators, technical experts, and enterprise support professionals.
-Their work is judged on its functionality, contextual relevance, and long-term impact—measured by how it supports real business activity, not just theoretical potential.
+Winners are selected through an intensive review process carried out by independent evaluators, technical experts, and enterprise support professionals.
+Their work is judged on its functionality, contextual relevance, and long-term impact, measured by how it supports real business activity, not just theoretical potential.
 This category rewards depth, clarity, and usefulness at scale.

-The Digital Transformation Champion distinction has become one of NEH’s most respected categories, reserved for those improving the invisible but essential layers of the economy.
+The Technology Entrepreneurial Leadership distinction has become one of NEH’s most respected categories, reserved for those improving the invisible but essential layers of the economy.
 From logistics enablement and enterprise automation to SME systems support and national coordination tools, honorees have consistently driven digital efforts that improve how Nigeria works, not just how it looks on paper.

 Past honorees include: